wwwy3y3/json-segment/README.md

 		if(err) {
 			throw Error(err);
 		}else {
-			// an json array seperate csv to 10 segments console.log(result);
+			// an json array seperate to 10 segments console.log(result);
 		}
 	})